Cyclic Objects from Surfaces

 \subsection{Conventions}

 In what follows, we suppress in our formulas the associativity and unitality constraints of the monoidal category.
-We denote by $\tens$ and $\uu$ the monoidal product and unit object of a monoidal category.
-For any objects $X_1, \dots, X_n$ of a monoidal category with $n\ge 2$, we set and similarly for morphisms.
+This does not lead to ambiguity since by Mac Lane's coherence theorem~\cite{maclane63}, all legitimate ways of inserting these constraints give the same results.
+We denote by $\tens$ and~$\uu$ the monoidal product and unit object of a~monoidal category.
+For any objects $X_1, \dots, X_n$ of a~monoidal category with $n\ge 2$, we set

+and similarly for morphisms.
 A monoidal category is $\kk$-linear, if its Hom sets have a structure of a $\kk$-module such that the composition and monoidal product of morphisms are $\kk$-bilinear.
 For shortness, we often use the term monoidal $\kk$-category.